Modern Watches

 On April 24, 2004, Antiquorum sold the white gold watch for CHF 6.6M then worth US$ 5M.
 That sale celebrated the 30th anniversary of the auction house, formerly Habsburg Feldman.

-1992 Grande et Petite Sonnerie by Philippe Dufour
+Grande et Petite Sonnerie by Philippe DUFOUR

-2021 SOLD for CHF 4.75M by Phillips
+2023 SOLD for CHF 5.1M by Christie's

 Philippe Dufour is beside George Daniels one of the most skilled independent watchmakers.
 While working for a major brand, he executed from 1982 to 1988 the very first five Grande Sonnerie movements integrated in a pocket watch.
-Five units were assembled.

 Dufour continued his career by creating his own company and brand.